THE TOWN HOUSE

 Chic townhouse B&B in the heart of Marbella’s old town

-MINUTES FROM THE BEACH and the boardwalk that leads out to Puerto Banus, The Town House sits on a pretty cobbled square in Marbella’s old town.
+pretty cobbled square in Marbella’s old town.
 Close to Plaza de los Naranjos (Orange Square), this quarter of old Andalucia with its fountain and orange blossom seems a million miles from the city’s glitzy palm-lined avenues and marble pavements.

-The Town House feels rather like an airy private home, with a bar near the entrance and a roof terrace four floors above where you can sip a glass of vino and take in views of La Concha mountain.
-The serene atmosphere is conducive to spending lazy siesta hours sprawled on the rooftop’s ivory cushions with a cooling drink, or pouring yourself a nightcap (it’s an honesty bar) while waiting for the stars to come out.
-It’s hard to believe you’re in the middle of town here.
+The Town House feels rather like an airy private home, with a little bar near the entrance and a roof terrace four floors above where you can sip a glass of vino and take in fabulous views of Marbella's rooftops and La Concha mountain.
+It also offers outstanding value for money.

 Hit the spot